orsenthil/senthil.learntosolveit.com-deploy/posts/2024/04/12/book-review-ray-bradbury-the-last-interview.rst

 I got a glimpse into why Ray Bradbury wrote Fahrenheit 451, and how did he shape his characters.
 I haven't read Fahrenheit 451, but I had watched the movie and listened to the short version called blink of that book.
-It seems funny in retrospect that I had approached Farenheit 451 in these media, and not read it.
+It seems funny in retrospect that I had approached Fahrenheit 451 in these media, and not read it.
 But I will certainly read it and appreciate it even more now.